CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/scene.md

 ### Loading obstacles

 Obstacles are loaded from the `obstacles` array in the JSON file.
 Each object in the array should have a `type`, `position`, and `radius` property.
-The `type` string property is used to determine what type of obstacle to create, the `position` vector property is used to set the position of the obstacle, and the `radius` numeral property is used to set the radius of the obstacle.
+The `type` string property is used to determine what type of obstacle to create, the `position` vector property is used to set the position of the obstacle, and the `radius` numeral property is used to set the radius of the obstacle's collider.

 ## Potential improvements for the future